Medically reviewed by Drugs.com. Last updated on May 2, 2022.

 - Blurred or double vision or dizziness

-- Depression, mood swings, or lack of emotion
+- Depression, mood swings, or difficulty controlling emotions

 - Numbness or tingling usually felt in the arms and legs

-- Sexual problems such as difficulty in maintaining an erection
+- Problems with sexual function such as difficulty having or maintaining an erection

 What are the types of MS?

-- Relapsing-remitting MS (RRMS): This is the most common type of MS. It has quiet and active periods.
-The quiet periods when you have few or no symptoms are called remission.
+- Relapsing-remitting MS (RRMS) is the most common type of MS. It has quiet and active periods.
+The quiet periods are called remissions.
+During remissions you may have little or no symptoms.
 Remission may last for months or years.
-The active periods when you have symptoms are called relapse.
+During an active period, or relapse of MS, your symptoms may get worse.

-- Primary progressive MS (PPMS): This is when you have a slow or steady worsening of symptoms from the first signs of illness.
+- Primary progressive MS (PPMS) is when you have a slow or steady worsening of symptoms.
 There are no periods of remission.

-- Secondary progressive MS (SPMS): This begins with few or no symptoms.
+- Secondary progressive MS (SPMS) begins with few or no symptoms.
 It is then followed by a steadily worsening disease.
-Periods of remission become less frequent.
+Periods of remission become less frequent over time.

-- Progressive-relapsing MS (PRMS): This is steadily worsening disease from the start or onset of MS. You may have periods with lessening of symptoms, but no remission periods.
+- Progressive-relapsing MS (PRMS) is when the disease gets worse from the start or onset of MS. You may have times when symptoms improve, but no remission periods.